YvesCoding/vuescrolljs/docs/guide/event.md

 ### Introduction

 corresponding to each stage of pull-refresh.
-From start to end are `refresh-activate`, `refresh-start`, `refresh-before-deactive`, `refresh-deactivate` .
+From start to end are `refresh-activate`, `refresh-start`, `refresh-before-deactivate`, `refresh-deactivate` .

 ### Events Detail